NicoleZFortuna/Rpackages/README.md

 differences for each affected file.
 It is possible to stage files and commit them within this window.

-In the top panel of the Git tab, it is possible to pull from the remote repository (blue down button), and push to the remote repository (green up button).
+In the top pane of the Git tab, it is possible to pull from the remote repository (blue down button), and push to the remote repository (green up button).
 You can view the previous commit messages by clicking the clock.
 The blue gear button provides functionality to **Revert…** to